jimfilippou/oriste.js/readme.md

   <a href="https://standardjs.com"><img src="https://img.shields.io/badge/code_style-standard-brightgreen.svg" alt="Standard - JavaScript Style Guide"></a>
 </p>

-**Oriste.js** is a way to seamlessly inject kostasotrelos0 to your website.
-YEP, THAT'S RIGHT.
-THE BROWSER.
-It's written completely in JavaScript – the language of the web!
+**Oriste.js** is a library, that seamlessly injects "kostasotrelos0" to your website.
+You can interact with him though a rich API provided entirely in JavaScript.